Difference Between S Corporation and C Corporation

 |Eligibility||No specific criteria for the same however the first step in incorporating a C corporation is to choose an unregistered business name and register the same.
 According to applicable state laws, the registrant will file the articles of incorporation with the state Secretary.
 C corporations offer stock to its shareholders, who, upon purchase, will become owners of the corporation.||Must Meet Following requirements:|

 3) Only One Class of stock can be issued

-4) Cannot include: Partnerships, certain financial institutions, insurance companies etc.
+4) Cannot include: Partnerships, certain financial institutions, insurance companies, etc.

-|Structure||A legal entity which is taxed separately, and which helps in protecting its shareholders’ assets from creditor’s claim.||Operates like normal partnerships where profit and losses pass through the shareholders.|
+|Structure||A legal entity that is taxed separately, and which helps in protecting its shareholders’ assets from creditor’s claim.||Operates like normal partnerships where profit and losses pass through the shareholders.|

-|Corporate Formalities||1) Must file form SS-4 in order to obtain a unique employer identification number (EIN).|
+|Corporate Formalities||1) Must file Form SS-4 in order to obtain a unique employer identification number (EIN).|

 3) To establish a board of directors in order to oversee its management and operation.